matiasenrigue/Taximize/apps/backend/src/entities/README.md

-# Entities

-This directory contains the core business entities and their associated logic for the backend application.
-Each entity is organized as a self-contained module with its own controllers, services, models, routes, and tests.

-> Link to the DB documentation file in backend/documentation

-## Entity Relationships and Interactions
+## 🔗 Entity Relationships and Interactions

 The backend follows a hierarchical data model where entities are interconnected through well-defined relationships.
 The following diagrams illustrate the three core interaction patterns in the system:

+> 📚 See the [Database Documentation](../../documentation/database.md) for detailed schema information

+> Disclaimer: AI has been used to generate these diagrams

 ---

-### 1. Signal State Machine - Driver State Transitions
+### 1. 🚦 Signal State Machine - Driver State Transitions

 All driver state changes must pass through the SignalValidation gateway, which ensures only valid transitions occur.
 This prevents impossible states like starting multiple shifts or pausing when not working.